gilbertbigras/ImageJ-MYC/README.md

 ```
 Prerequisites for IHC analysis
 ==========
-Since the purpose of this analysis is to be a predictor of MYC dysregulation, It is expected that pre-analytical and analytical variables are optimized and controlled as other [class II Biomarkers] (http://www.ncbi.nlm.nih.gov/pubmed/26286753)
+Since the purpose of this analysis is to be a predictor of MYC dysregulation, It is expected that pre-analytical and analytical factors related to tissue handling are optimized and controlled as other [class II Biomarkers] (http://www.ncbi.nlm.nih.gov/pubmed/26286753)

-Chromogen color properties (DAB and hematoxylin) might vary significantly among laboratories: for optimal color separation using color deconvolution algarithm, it is expected that individual laboratory measures as precisely as possible the "Optical Density (OD) Unitary Vectors" of individual stain.
-This is achieved using preparation with pure stain (DAB alone and hematoxylin alone).
+Chromogen color properties (DAB and hematoxylin) might vary significantly among laboratories: for optimal color separation using color deconvolution algarithm, it is expected that individual laboratory measures as precisely as possible the "Optical Density (OD) Unitary Vectors" of each individual stain: this is achieved using preparation with pure stain (i.e. DAB alone and hematoxylin alone).
 Measured OD Unitary Vectors can be set in the software (see icon action below).
 In order to measure OD Unitary Vectors, you can utilize this [open source software] (http://imagejdocu.tudor.lu/doku.php?id=plugin:color:colour_deconvolution:optimizing_selection_of_unitary_optical_density_vectors:start) please refer to this or this article [Color deconvolution.
 Optimizing handling of 3D unitary optical density vectors with polar coordinates.](http://www.ncbi.nlm.nih.gov/pubmed/23016461).

 Operator is expected to grab an area of viable tumour with the most intense IHC staining